The Kentucky Derby is the first leg of America's Triple Crown and it takes place each year at Churchill Downs racecourse on the first Saturday in May.

 Secretariat is regarded as an all-time American racing great, going on to complete the Triple Crown in that outstanding three-year-old season.

-The 1913 Kentucky Derby was won by Donerail at odds 91/1 for trainer Thomas P Hayes, based at nearly Lexington, Kentucky with Roscoe Goose in the saddle.
+The 1913 Kentucky Derby was won by Donerail at odds 91/1 for trainer Thomas P Hayes, based at nearby Lexington, Kentucky with Roscoe Goose in the saddle.

 An Honourable mention in this category goes to Mine That Bird, the 50/1 winner in 2009 under Calvin Borel for trainer Bennie Woolley Jr.